tsdiokno/abl/content/tl/docs/nt/roma/roma-8.md

 [^14]: For all those led by God’s Spirit are God’s sons.

 [^15] Dahil hindi naman kayo binigyan ng spirito ng pagkaalipin para matakot ulit kayo.
-Pero binigyan kayo ng Spiritong nag-aampon, kaya tayo nakakasigaw ng "Abba, Ama!" sa tuwing umiiyak tayo.
+Pero binigyan kayo ng Spiritong mapagkupkop, kaya tayo nakakasigaw ng "Abba, Ama!" sa tuwing umiiyak tayo.

 [^15]: For you did not receive a spirit of slavery to fall back into fear.
 Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”